oskarvid/Selma/docs/TSD-instructions.md

 ```
 This will use hg38 reference files, you can also use b37 reference files.

-## Run instructions
+## Detailed run instructions
 Let's continue by using a thought experiment to understand how to supply the workflow with correct options.
+Keep in mind that every time it says `./start-workflow.sh ...` it is assumed that you are in your personal Selma directory.
+So the first thing to do is to run `cd /cluster/projects/pXX/path/to/where/you/put/Selma`

 ### Locating your input files
 Your input data in this thought experiment is located in `/tsd/pXX/data/durable/input-data/`, this directory has two files and one directory that also contains two files like this: